superfan6000/titan-os-tv-debug-api-possibly-/README.md

 # ⚠️ Disclaimer

 This repository is for educational and research purposes only.
-I do encourage or condone any misuse of this information.
+I do encourage any misuse of this information.